Skip to main content

 4. Lethargy and Low Energy

-5. Dark Yellow or Concentrated Urine
+5. Dark Yellow Urine

 6. Decreased Appetite

 Dehydration often leads to nausea and reduced interest in food.
-If your pet is skipping meals, check their water intake.

-7. Panting Excessively (Dogs)
+7. Excessive Panting (Dogs)

-While panting is normal after exercise, excessive panting at rest can indicate dehydration or overheating.
+Excessive panting at rest can indicate dehydration or overheating.

 8. Dry Nose